London Arts Programme 2019

 Charity information: Arts 4 Dementia

 Creative skills can remain vibrant for years after the onset of dementia.
 It is now well known that engaging in artistic activity is a highly effective non-pharmacological way to reawaken and re-stimulate cognitive ability.
 More that that, it offers inspiration and a sense of purpose and joy for those facing the shock of a recent diagnosis.
 But while arts provision is available in care homes, there is little quality provision for those in the community - and what there is is hard to find.

-We provide inspirational arts opportunities for people affected by early-stage dementia, work with arts organisations to create their own continuing programmes and train arts workshop leaders to understand early-stage dementia and deliver their own person-centred programmes .
+We provide inspirational arts opportunities for people affected by early-stage dementia, we work with arts organisations to create their own continuing programmes and we train arts workshop leaders to understand early-stage dementia and to deliver their own person-centred programmes .